 Before rushing into a sale, pause and ask yourself, “how will this thing help me?”
 “Am I buying it only out of impulse?
 Do I already have it back home?”

-We know these are not some fun questions to ask yourself when you are out shopping, but they will prevent you from adding more chaos to your life.
+I know these are not fun questions to ask yourself when you are out shopping, but they will prevent you from adding more chaos to your life.

 6. Seek High-Quality Items to Require Less

-When you have decided to buy something, do your research about the best quality products that will last longer.
+When you've decided you want to buy something, research the best quality products that will last longer.

-While you may spend more for a while, a high-quality product will save from the repairing and replacing costs in the long run.
+Although high-quality items cost more initially, a high-quality item will save from repair costs in the long run.

 It goes for everything, from your personal use items to furniture, electronics, cutlery, and even clothes.